mosati/SWE1/README.md

   * Make separate method to compute the average of the list

-  * Sort the list using built in classes
+  * Sort the list using existing library

-  * Find the smallest and largest number of the list using built in classes
+  * Find the smallest and largest number of the list using existing library

 5. Output the important information to the user using a GUI